envoyproxy/envoy-perf/siege/README.md

 ##About Siege:

-Siege is a github project that efficiently pummels an HTTP server with requests and measures overall throughput, error rate, and max latency.
+Siege is a github project that efficiently pummels an HTTP 1.1 server with requests and measures overall throughput, error rate, and max latency.
+It is also available pre-built on Debian and possibly other distros.

 ##Prerequisites: